All images enlarge on a new page with a click; all blue text leads to a new web page with a click!

 Once in El Calafate at around 10:30 I found my way to my hotel, thinking my stay would be a very short one, as I hoped to catch the bus at 8:00 the next morning back to Puerto Natales.
 However, I was told that all the seats on the one bus going that day were sold and I waited until the bus left, hopeful that someone would not show up to claim their seat.
 No such luck!

 Just an observation- nowhere in El Chalten (founded in 1985) or El Calafate (founded in 1926) did I see dominant church architecture.
-Instead, the main buildings in these towns, built as they were after the great age of religion, tended to be civic structures.
+Instead, the main buildings in these towns, built as they were after the great age of religion, tend to be civic structures.
 This contrasted with the two towns I visited on the Chilean side, Punta Arenas and Puerto Natales, with their impressive churches right on the central squares.

 I caught a bus back to Chile and Puerto Natales the next morning.
 The on-and-off-again rain during my five days in Argentina meant that things did not unfold quite the way I had wanted.
 I did no camping at all, reluctant to put up my very small tent in the rain.
 Instead I had used a room in El Chalten and then at El Pilar from which to start and end my walks.